 Responsibility of the Employee

-The onus in constructive dismissal cases falls on the employee to show that the working environment was intolerable and that they were constantly dismissed.
+The onus in constructive dismissal cases falls on the employee to show that the working environment was intolerable and that they were constructively dismissed.
 This means presenting evidence of the conditions or incidents that drove them to resign.
 Emails, memos, performance reviews, or written complaints to management may be critical in illustrating how an employer’s conduct was intolerable.
 Employees will struggle to prove constructive dismissal if they resign without trying to raise a grievance or address the matters beforehand.

 Employer’s Defence